-Format A USB drive is simply easy and every user can do this by simply Right-click and select format.
+Format a USB drive is simply easy and every user can do this by simply Right-click and select format.
 But sometimes Windows Users face problems this disk is write-protected, Can’t format the drive, etc. This is because the USB drive is corrupted, has some bad sectors, and may be fully infected with a virus that protects to format of the drive.
 If you are also struggling with similar problems You can use the Windows command prompt to format write protected Pendrive.
-Here follow the below steps to format a write-protected USB drive using CMD prompt on Windows 10.
+This article explores how to format write-protected pendrive using cmd prompt on Windows 10.

 Post Contents :-

 First of all, Check the write protection switch if available